Intersection Observer

 IntersectionObserver

 to monitor when its direct children intersect with a root element.
-The quiet-intersect
+The quiet-intersect event is

 dispatched when elements enter and leave the viewport.

-<div id="intersection__overview"> <quiet-intersection-observer threshold="1" intersect-class="visible"> <div class="box"><quiet-icon name="bulb"></quiet-icon></div> </quiet-intersection-observer> </div> <small>Scroll to see the element intersect at 100% visibility</small> <style> /* Container styles */ #intersection__overview { display: flex; flex-direction: column; gap: 2rem; height: 300px; border: 2px solid var(--quiet-neutral-stroke-soft); border-radius: var(--quiet-border-radius); padding: 1rem; overflow-y: auto; /* Spacers to demonstrate scrolling */ &::before { content: ''; height: 260px; flex-shrink: 0; } &::after { content: ''; height: 260px; flex-shrink: 0; } /* Box styles */ .box { flex-shrink: 0; width: 120px; height: 120px; border: var(--quiet-border-style) var(--quiet-border-width) var(--quiet-neutral-stroke-softer); border-radius: var(--quiet-border-radius); background-color: var(--quiet-neutral-fill-softer); color: var(--quiet-neutral-text-on-soft); box-shadow: var(--quiet-shadow-softer); display: flex; align-items: center; justify-content: center; margin-inline: auto; transition: all 50ms cubic-bezier(0.68, -0.55, 0.265, 1.55); quiet-icon { font-size: 3rem; stroke-width: 1px; } &.visible { background-color: var(--quiet-primary-fill-softer); border-color: var(--quiet-primary-stroke-soft); color: var(--quiet-primary-text-colorful); opacity: 1; box-shadow: var(--quiet-shadow-soft); } } + small { display: block; text-align: center; margin-block-start: 1rem; } } </style>
+<div id="intersection__overview"> <quiet-intersection-observer threshold="1" intersect-class="visible"> <div class="box"><quiet-icon name="bulb"></quiet-icon></div> </quiet-intersection-observer> </div> <small>Scroll to see the element intersect at 100% visibility</small> <style> /* Container styles */ #intersection__overview { display: flex; flex-direction: column; gap: 2rem; height: 300px; border: 2px solid var(--quiet-neutral-stroke-softer); border-radius: var(--quiet-border-radius-md); padding: 1rem; overflow-y: auto; /* Spacers to demonstrate scrolling */ &::before { content: ''; height: 260px; flex-shrink: 0; } &::after { content: ''; height: 260px; flex-shrink: 0; } /* Box styles */ .box { flex-shrink: 0; width: 120px; height: 120px; border-radius: var(--quiet-border-radius-md); background-color: var(--quiet-neutral-fill-softer); color: var(--quiet-neutral-text-on-soft); display: flex; align-items: center; justify-content: center; margin-inline: auto; transition: all 50ms cubic-bezier(0.68, -0.55, 0.265, 1.55); quiet-icon { font-size: 3rem; stroke-width: 1px; } &.visible { background-color: var(--quiet-primary-fill-mid); color: var(--quiet-primary-text-on-mid); } } + small { display: block; text-align: center; margin-block-start: 1rem; } } </style>

 Remember that only direct children of the host element are observed.
 Nested elements will not trigger intersection events.